bradeac/do-i-know-this-artist/README.md

 # do-i-know-this-artist

-#### If you're just like me and use Youtube for all your music needs by creating playlists for different genres of music, this app will come in handy.
+#### If you're just like me and use Youtube for all your music needs by creating playlists for different genres of music, this app will come in handy :wink:

 Let's say you look at a festival line-up and some artist's name sounds familiar, but you're not quite sure.
 Just open the app, type the name of the artist and see if you've saved tracks from that artist in one of your playlist !